Money After Probate

 Others respond by doing nothing at all.

-Understanding this transition often matters more than understanding any single financial product or strategy.
+Understanding this transition often matters more than understanding any specific financial strategy.

 A Closing Perspective